-Our doctors perform nearly every implant surgery using a 3D guided surgery technique.
-By using this state-of-the-art technology, including 3D imaging and 3D printing, we are able to plan and execute precision surgery with the end result being a mirror image to our original plan.
+Our doctors perform nearly every implant surgery using a 3D-guided surgery technique.
+Using this state-of-the-art technology – including 3D imaging and 3D printing – we plan and execute precision surgery with the end result being a mirror image to our original plan.

-How is this accomplished?
-Models and a 3D scan are sent to a high tech facility where our doctors consult with the technicians and implant specialists to determine where the implants should be placed.
-This insures not only health, but optimal future function.
+How is this precision accomplished?
+We send models and a 3D scan to a high tech facility.
+Our doctors consult with the technicians and implant specialists to determine where implants should be placed.
+This insures both optimal health and optimal functionality.

-Many other general dentist offices refer the implant placement out to a specialist, typically either an oral surgeon or periodontist.
-This is significant because the doctor placing the implant is often not the one restoring the function.
-He or she may place the implant but not the implant crown.
-Because there are two different doctors involved, an implant can be placed in a less than ideal location to be restored.
+Unlike Heck Family Dentistry, most general dentist offices involve two different doctors in the dental implant process.
+Many general dentists refer implant placements out to a specialist – typically an oral surgeon or periodontist.
+In this case, the doctor placing the implant is often not the one restoring the function.
+The specialist may place the implant, but not the implant crown.
+This can unfortunately result in the implant being placed in a less-than-ideal location.

-However, since we follow you through the entire process, we plan the entire process with the ideal end in mind.
-We place the implant and place the crown all within our office to minimize less than optimal results and use our technology to determine the ideal tooth location before we plan where the implants should go.
+However, at Heck Family Dentistry, we walk you through the entire process.
+We plan the entire dental implant procedure with the ideal end in mind.
+We place both the implant and the crown within our office to minimize less-than-optimal results.
+Our specialized technology helps us determine the ideal tooth location before we plan where the implants should go.

-Once the ideal implant location is determined, a 3D printer creates a surgical guide with a series of keys that guide our implant drills to insure proper placement and proper final restoration.
-We believe that this should be the standard of care in implant placement.
-It is simply safer and more precise than any other way of placing implants.
+Once we determine the ideal implant location, a 3D printer creates a surgical guide.
+This guide includes a series of keys that direct our implant drills, insuring proper placement and final restoration.
+We believe this should be the standard of care in implant placement.
+It is simply safer and more precise than any other method of placing implants.

-With every surgery is the importance to heal properly.
+With every surgery, it is important to heal properly.
 At Heck Family Dentistry, we use a technique called L-PRF.
-This technology minimizes healing time, which reduces your risk of infection and other complications.
-To learn more about this process, view our resources about L-PRF.
+This technology minimizes healing time.
+In doing so, it also reduces your risk of infection and other complications.
+To learn more about this process, view our resources on L-PRF.

 Standard versus Immediate Implant Placement

 Some clinics advertise placing implants and teeth in a single appointment.
-While this is possible and we have experience providing this type of care, this is more the exception than the rule.
-Many factors have to be just right for this to be accomplished in a predictable way that ensures a successful result.
-If these factors are right we can provide that type of care.
-However, if they are not, we care enough about the long term result to advise you differently.
+While we have experience providing this type of care, this is more the exception than the rule.
+Many factors must be just right for single visit treatment to be accomplished in a predictable way.
+Ensuring a successful result is always our top priority.
+If all the necessary factors are present, we can provide single visit implant and tooth placement.
+However, more often than not, we do not recommend this.
+At Heck Family Dentistry, we care enough about the long term result to advise you differently.

 Dental Implants at Heck Family Dentistry

-Heck Family Dentistry is committed to providing patients with the highest quality services possible.
-Our doctors have had extensive training and are very experienced dental implant dentists.
+At Heck Family Dentistry, we are committed to providing you with the highest quality services possible.
+Our doctors have extensive training and are very experienced dental implant dentists.

-As with all our dental services, we will ensure that you’re kept comfortable and informed throughout the entire implant process.
-We will always be available to address any questions or concerns.
+As with all our dental services, we will ensure that you are kept comfortable and informed throughout the entire implant process.
+We are always available to address your questions or concerns.
 Let our caring doctors help you through the process of extraction, grafting, implant placement and tooth restoration in one facility.

-Schedule an appointment today to see how our skilled doctors and advanced 3D imaging cone beam technology can help you have a confident and healthy smile!
+Schedule an appointment to see how our skilled doctors and advanced technology can help restore your confident and healthy smile!

 Heck Family Dentistry has performed numerous implant procedures.
 Below are some photos of dental implants performed at Heck Family Dentistry.